peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

 The integer part of the quotient of the two objects.
 The exponent will be set to 0.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns NaN if the divisor and the dividend are 0, or if the result doesn't fit the given precision.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0, or if the result doesn't fit the given precision.

 ### DivideToSameExponent